wing5wong/artisan-whs-static/source/_term_dates/public-holidays.md

 The school will be closed on all public holidays.

 Parents will be notified if students are not required at school for any extraordinary reason.

+Please note Monday 5 February School closed as Waitangi is on Tuesday.